Please fill out the below form completely to request information about our products. Our team will follow up with you promptly.

 Family Values & Support from a Local Team That Cares

 For more than five decades, the family-owned and operated team at A.J.
-Foss has provided quality precast concrete products with consistent value and exceptional service.
+Foss has provided quality precast concrete septic tank solutions with consistent value and exceptional service.
 As one of New Hampshire’s first precast concrete manufacturers, we are proud that our family of loyal clients has grown to include residential and commercial neighbors throughout New Hampshire, Maine, and northern Massachusetts.

 Our durable, watertight, easy to install precast concrete septic tanks provide a dependable and environmentally-friendly, “green” component to your septic system.
 Each customizable septic tank is crafted with high-quality 5,000 psi concrete that we regularly test using ASTM C31 and C39 quality testing guidelines.
 Our Type III high early strength cement is tested each month to ensure that it complies with ASTM Standard C 150 and AASHTO M 85 requirements.
 Each tank also meets the pertinent requirements of ASTM C 1227 for concrete strength, reinforcement, size, capacity, water-tightness, and identification with the A.J.
 Foss logo.